ramzani77/FlipCart_Automation/README.md

 TestCase03: Search for "Coffee Mug," filter by 4 stars and above, and print the titles and image URLs of the 5 items with the highest number of reviews.

-📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-🤝 Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for discussion.

-📞 Contact

-For inquiries, please contact Your Name or open an issue in this repository.

-🌟 Acknowledgements

-Selenium Documentation
-TestNG Documentation